Mosazghi/finn.no/README.md

-# A successful and complete project resembling finn.no marketplace
+# A project resembling finn.no marketplace
 ## This project was given as a final project in the subject PROG1003 - Object-oriented programming at NTNU.
 ### GitLab was utilized in this project.
 ### Additional contributor: https://github.com/AbdiYus